-- 20.1 A Faculty Member's application for promotion must be made in writing addressed to the Faculty Member's Dean, with a copy to the School Director (or equivalent), no later than September 30th of any year. - 20.2 A Faculty Member may apply for promotion in conjunction with an application for continuing status, and may apply for both with one (1) letter of application. - 20.3 At the time of the application for promotion, the steps set out at Article 19.4 with respect to obtaining references will be followed.
-The referees will be contacted by the Dean to provide a written confidential assessment of the Faculty Member's qualifications and suitability for promotion to the rank sought as described in Article 17.4.
+- 20.1 A Faculty Member's application for promotion must be made in writing addressed to the Faculty Member's Dean, with a copy to the School Director (or equivalent), no later than September 30th of any year. - 20.2 A Faculty Member may apply for promotion in conjunction with an application for a Continuing Appointment and may apply for both with one (1) letter of application. - 20.3 At the time of the application for promotion, the steps set out at Article 19.4 with respect to obtaining references will be followed.
+The referees will be contacted by the Dean to provide a written confidential assessment of the Faculty Member's qualifications and suitability for promotion to the rank sought as described in Article 17.4. - 20.4 At the time of the application for promotion, the steps set out at Article 19.5 and 19.7 with respect to soliciting input from other core faculty as to the applicant's academic qualifications and suitability for promotion will be followed. - 20.5 The Faculty Member shall ensure their application for promotion includes the following items: - a) A letter of application, written by the Member, requesting promotion; the letter shall offer a rationale for promotion, using: - i) the description of the academic rank for which the Faculty Member is making application, as outlined in Article 17.4, and which form the criteria of evaluation, and

-- 20.4 At the time of the application for promotion, the steps set out at Article 19.5 and 19.7 with respect to soliciting input from other core faculty as to the applicant's academic qualifications and suitability for promotion will be followed. - 20.5 The Faculty Member's application for promotion must include each of the following items.
-It is incumbent on the Faculty Member to ensure that these items are included: - a) A letter of application, written by the Member, requesting promotion and offering a rationale for promotion, using the description of the academic rank for which the Faculty Member is making application, as outlined in Article 17.4, and which form the criteria on which the application for promotion will be evaluated, and using the descriptions of areas of academic performance, duties and responsibilities as set out at Article 27, which are the factors normally used in assessing the suitability of a Faculty Member for promotion; and - b) Each of the items identified in Article 19.8.a-j. - 20.6 The Dean, upon receipt of the materials noted in 20.6.a and 20.6.b below, shall provide the UCPC with the Member's complete "Conversion/ Promotion Application Package" which shall be made up of: - a) The references as obtained in accordance with Article 20.3; - b) The opinions solicited in accordance with Article 20.4. - c) The materials provided by the Faculty Member as set out at Article 20.5.
+- ii) the descriptions of areas of academic performance, duties and responsibilities as set out at Article 27, which are the factors normally used in assessing the suitability of a Faculty Member for promotion; and - b) Each of the items identified in Article 19.8.a-j. - 20.6 The Dean, upon receipt of the materials noted in Article 20.3 and 20.4 shall provide the UCPC with the Member's complete "Conversion/ Promotion Application Package".
+The contents of the Package are listed in 20.5.